The Story of Budgie Diecast Toys

 The years under Guiterman ownership were highly productive with many innovative models appearing.
-The name was changed from 'Budgie Toys' to 'Budgie Models' but in appearance the Budgie range continued to thrive.
-Miniatures continued to be sold in 'Modern' boxes but now also in blue blister-packs or Toy House packs in the US.
+The name was changed from 'Budgie Toys' to 'Budgie Models' but in appearance the Budgie range with its distinctive yellow boxes continued to thrive, and later these were joined by blue & white window packs.
+Miniatures were still available in 'Modern' boxes but now also in blue blister-packs or Toy House packs in the US.

 Then suddenly on 7 March 1966, the Guiterman toy business collapsed and entered voluntary bankruptcy.
-With that, the majority of the Budgie toy business ceased although various remnants, especially the Miniatures, later re-emerged under new ownership.
+With that, the majority of the Budgie toy business abruptly ceased and the original Budgie range of both large-scale and miniatures ended.

 For toymakers like Modern Products, who had manufactured several of the Budgie range, this raised immediate uncertainty as they still had outstanding orders, particularly from the US distributors, F.J.Strauss Co.
 Inc., for the supply of miniatures.
 Seeing an opportunity, Jim and Len Burkett first acquired the 'Budgie' trade mark, and then sought to buy 182 of the surviving Morestone and Budgie moulds from the metal recyclers V & S Aldridge Bros.Ltd who had bought them from the receiver.
 Sadly, this plan never came about because a fire destroyed them early in 1967 before the sale could go through.